alangrainger/obsidian-google-photos/README.md

 This plugin has been successfully updated to work with Google's new Picker API after the Library API deprecation in March 2025.

+## 📢 Maintenance mode - looking for new maintainer

+I am now using [Immich](https://immich.app/) instead of Google Photos, which I strongly recommend to everyone.
+It's only a matter of time before Google sunsets their photos app, and/or removes your access.
+Just check out [all the other projects they have killed](https://killedbygoogle.com/).

+Due to this, this plugin is now in maintenance mode.
+If you are interested in taking over this project please let me know.

 ---

 A plugin to embed photos from Google Photos into your [Obsidian](https://obsidian.md/) notes using the Google Photos Picker.